MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/unified-messaging/New-UMIPGateway.md

 # New-UMIPGateway

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.
-Some parameters and settings may be exclusive to one environment or the other.

 Use the New-UMIPGateway cmdlet to create a Unified Messaging (UM) IP gateway.
 A UM IP gateway is used to connect Unified Messaging servers to an IP gateway or a Session Initiation Protocol (SIP)-enabled IP Private Branch eXchange (PBX).